denwychan/ngrams/README.md

  ## How the Random Writer Works

 - The user is prompted to select the reference text
 - This is used to build a N-grams maps with N being the number of consecutive words used as a string to look up the next word.
-See Example 1 for illustration
+See [Example 1](https://github.com/denwychan/ngrams#example-1---4-grams-ngram-map) for illustration
  - The user defines N for N-grams and the number of random text to generate

  <img src="readme_images/readme_megantheestallionoutput.png" alt="Screenshot of Random Writer (N-grams) program in action"/>

+ The source code can be found in [src/ngrams.ccp](https://github.com/denwychan/ngrams/blob/main/src/ngrams.cpp) of this git repo

 ### Example 1 - 4-grams Ngram Map